 But are the stain-PROOF?
 No, nothing is 100% safe.
 This being said, the high-end quartz brands stand behind their products and most times, can pull stains out of their product IF something manages to get through.

 BUT WAIT, THERE’S AN EXCEPTION!

-HOWEVER, if you’re looking at one of these products for your bathroom, a more affordable lower-end quartz works if you don’t have to worry about heat tools or use abrasive cleaners.
-Right now, we have older granite countertops in our ensuite and they have absorbed a few hair products and whatnot, leaving a few spots (we’re replacing them soon – don’t tell Tim).
+Although, if you’re looking at one of these products for your bathroom, a more affordable lower-end quartz works if you don’t have to worry about heat tools or use abrasive cleaners.
+We have older granite countertops in our ensuite, and they have absorbed a few hair products and whatnot, leaving a few spots (we’re replacing them soon – don’t tell Tim).

 3. ARE GRANITE & QUARTZ NATURAL PRODUCTS?

 GRANITE IS 100% NATURAL